London Eye is a giant Ferris Wheel at the heart of the capital and is one of the iconic symbols of modern London.

 The most common questions are –

-The main components of the London Eye were built off-site and then shipped to the construction site where the wheel was assembled.
+The main components of the London Eye were built off-site and then shipped to the construction site and assembled.

 London Eye was the world’s tallest Ferris wheel till it was surpassed in 2006 by the 160 meters (525 ft) tall Star of Nanchang.